It's a lesser known fact that The Miss Elaineous used to live in Hammersmith.

 Hammersmith Broadway, which also features in the end credits to Minder.

-This is the Rik Mayall Memorial Bench, which sits on an island near Hammersmith Broadway (quite an absurd palace for a seat!)
+This is the Rik Mayall Memorial Bench, which sits on an island near Hammersmith Broadway (quite an absurd place for a seat!)
 The original bench featured in the opening credits of Bottom, the humorous TV series which starred Mayall (1958-2014) and Adrian Edmondson.

 Do I miss living in Hammersmith?
 I don't think so.
 Like anywhere, it had its positives and it had its negatives.